sahilrajput03/learn-blockchain/solidity-only.md

 # Learn Solidity

-**project ideas:**
+**Project Ideas:**
-- (fungible/non-fungible tokens?): ecommerce app
+- Ecommerce app (FT/NFT/SFT?)
-- (fungible/non-fungible tokens?): social media app
+- Social media app (FT+NFT)
-- (non-fungible tokens standard): car resale business so we can have nfts of cars (using chasi id)
+- Car resale business so we can have nfts of cars (using chasi id) (NFT)
-- (non-fungible tokens standard): concert seats (becoz seats are unique in themselves as they are not interchangeable with each other)
+- Concert seats (becoz seats are unique in themselves as they are not interchangeable with each other) (NFT)
-- FIR booking app like they have with on Fiorzabad as in news
+- FIR booking app like they have with on Fiorzabad as in news (NFT)
-- House ownership on blockchain i.e., registr/land records
+- House Wwnership on Blockchain i.e., Registr/Land Records
-- TODO: Make ppt on these applications and challenges and ui's etc for these projects
+- 12 Months Kitty Funds (wit staking interests)

 you can sort now..